SanderVocke/shoopdaloop/docs/source/developers_scripting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 **ShoopDaLoop** supports embedded **Lua scripts** for querying and controlling the application.
 For example, these are used to define how **ShoopDaLoop** reacts to control MIDI events.
+Lua scripts can be provided by the user and don't require a re-installation of the software.